alieraydemir080504/InformationSecurity_task1/README.md

 - Product transactions could fail
 - Inevitable environmental factors such as floods, storms, etc. can hamper the companys revenue
 - Company files and systems could be attacked by ransomware, demanding payment from the company

+#### Biggest risks

+- Manipulation of product data and orders
+- Inability for customer to use the website
+- Leaking of customer data
+- Phishing of employee accounts, account takeover of employees
+- Ransomware for blackmailing company employees

+  #### Are you targetted by specific threat actors?
+Are there actors that target your geographical or political area or industry?

+  MediaKing is not a big company with a lot of revenue.
+So there is no specific threat actor who would like to harm them because there is little to no gain.

+  ### What are we going to do about it?

+  - Limit and encrypt the data depending on who may be authorized to use them
+  - Multi-factor authentication severely mitigates the risk of data being stolen from customers/employees
+  - Regular training sessions in the company regarding cyber security has it's benefits
+  - Version controls and audits are necessary for the company to eliminate the risk of something going wrong
+  - It is important for employees to transfer their knowledge from one to another
+  - Redundance must be maintained in the company to keep operations intact
+  - Human errors may not be inevitable, but can at least be migitated by regular check-ups
+  - Asking, reviewing and bein proactive is necessary to spread awareness about risks amongst employees

+    ### Did we do a good enough job?

+    Through enough time and training it is possible to reach an almost unbreakable level of security in our systems.
+It is of absolute necessity to invest in the "Defence againist Dark Arts" of the IT world.
+Without a proper defence, our important assets will be infiltrated and stolen which is why it is so important to eductate our employees, all of them.